p32929/portfolio-v2/BUGS.md

 ## Found a new bug?
 If you have found/identified a new bug that you can reproduce, here's how to report them:
 1. Make a video/gif of how to reproduce the bug
-2. Create/submit a new issue
+2. Create/submit a new issue with the video/gif file

 Don't make a pull request by updating this file.
 Thanks